-What Can a Handyman Do in Madison in Madison County, Kentucky?
+What Can a Handyman Do Without a License in Madison in Madison County, Kentucky?

 Kentucky does not issue a single statewide “general contractor” license for typical handyman/general construction work, but many cities/counties require a local contractor registration/occupational license and permits.
 A “handyman exemption” is not a single statewide dollar threshold in Kentucky; instead, limits are driven by (1) local contractor registration rules and (2) state trade licensing—electrical, plumbing, HVAC, and gas work generally require state-issued licenses regardless of job size.
 For work in Madison (Madison County), you should expect local occupational/business licensing and building permits even if you are not state-licensed as a contractor.